Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_15_Hypothesis_Testing/hypothesis_testing.md

 2. Computer simulations can be used to produce random data points using the null hypothesis.
 The data points can be aggregated to approximate the CDF of the null distribution.

 **Case Study:**
 We can use our chi-squared value along with the degrees of freedom to find our p-value.
 Degrees of freedom can be found by multiplying the (number of sample columns - 1) by the (number of sample rows - 1) [3].
-For chi-squared tests, the p-value can be found by using a calculator or by looking up a table.
-From a calculator, the p-value is equal to 2.184e-52.
+For chi-squared tests, the p-value can be found by using a calculator, which tells us the p-value is equal to 2.184e-52.
 Note that it is unlikely you would find a p-value this extreme even when the null hypothesis is false.

 **Knowledge Check**